unnonouno/cudnnenv/README.rst

 ~~~~~~~~~

 `install` subcommand installs a given version of cuDNN and activate it.
-You also need to use this command when you want to only activate a version.
+Use `activate` subcommand to only activate installed version.

 ::